elmish/Elmish.WPF/TUTORIAL.md

 #### Benefit for design-time view models

 With such duplicate mapping code extracted, it is easier to create a design-time view model for the XAML code containing the bindings to `GrandChild1` and `GrandChild2`.
 Specifically, instead of creating the design-time view model from the `parentBindings` bindings, it can now be created from the `childBindings` bindings.
 The `SubModelSeq` sample uses this benefit to create a design-time view model for `Counter.xaml`.
-It also contains an example use of `mapModelWithMsg`.

 #### Theory behind `mapModel` and `mapMsg`